NetPurpose/tech-tests/README.md

 Your goal is to:

-1. Design a datamodel to store this data.
+1. Design a datamodel in the DB to store this data.
-2. Create a flow to take the data from the csv and load it into that data model
+2. Create a pipeline to take the data from the csv and load it into your database.
-3. Write an interface for two queries:
+3. Write an interface for two kinds of queries:
-   - Get phytoplankton counts by year as a function of local authority.
+  * Get phytoplankton counts by year as a function of local authority. i.e. We would like to be able to answer the question: `What was the total count of Dino for each year in Weymouth PHA`.
-   - The 10 slowest samples to be processed (i.e. longest time from collection to analysis), for each collection method. # Note this is possible in a single SQL query, but doesn't have to be done so.
+  * The 5 slowest samples to be processed for each collection method.

 ## What we're looking for